facebook/docusaurus/docs/api-commands.md

 ---

 ### `docusaurus-write-translations`
-Alias: `translations`
+Alias: `write-translations`

-Applies any translations provided by the community.
-The script will go through every markdown file and through the `siteConfig.js` file and generate localized files for any supported languages as needed.
+Writes the English for any strings that need to be translated into an `website/i18n/en.json` file.
+The script will go through every file in `website/pages/en` and through the `siteConfig.js` file and other config files to fetch English strings that will then be translated on Crowdin.
 See the [Translation guide](guides-translation.md) to learn more.